Luna-Xue/xueshannon.github.io/index.md

 ---

 #### 📣 Ph.D.
 Students Wanted
-I am actively recruiting **highly motivated Ph.D. students** to join my group at the University of Hawaiʻi at Mānoa, starting in **Fall 2025**.
+I am actively recruiting **highly motivated Ph.D. students** to join my group at the University of Hawaiʻi at Mānoa, starting in **Spring 2026**.
 Please email me with:
 - Your **CV**
 - One page **Research Interests Statement**
 - Any relevant publications or project experience (if available)